MadDog250/Airdrop-Smart-Contract/README.md

 ##### migrations/1_initial_migration.js
 If you update Smart Contract to take constructor parameters, you need to specify in this file.

+##### truffleconfig.js
+Update 'require(dotenv)' path to your directory

 ##### src/airdrop.csv
 List of Addresses you want to airdrop tokens to.
 (Sample file included, you can also download list from bscscan,etherscan)

 ##### src/airdrop.js
 This is a node script to interect with deployed airdrop smart contract.
-It reads list of airdrop beneficiaries and airdrops token in batch size you have specified. in ```init3``` function you need to specify deployed smart contract address.
+It reads list of airdrop beneficiaries and airdrops token in batch size you have specified. in ```init3``` function you need to specify deployed smart contract address and update 'require(dotenv)' path to your directory.

 ##### src/test.jsx
 This is a node script tested using replit.
 Does approval from metamask and takes user input of addresses and amount to send with a UI.